Jonniebarnsley/Jonniebarnsley/README.md

 ### Hi there 👋

+I'm a current PhD student at King's College London, studying the effects of climate change on Antarctica.
+You can find more information about my phd in [this repositry](https://github.com/Jonniebarnsley/phd).

+I also keep a [woefully neglected blog](https://jonniebarnsley.wordpress.com/) where I talk about maths, climate change, and whatever else I feel like at the time.

+Reach me by email at jonathan.barnsley@kcl.ac.uk

 <!--
 **Jonniebarnsley/Jonniebarnsley** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.